 We sometimes refer to our Pacific Northwest as the little California of Costa Rica.
 There are many beaches to be enjoyed in this very sunny region.
-It holds the last tropical-dry forest remaining on the planet.
-The coastline is still relatively unspoiled and it is home to wild parrots, monkeys, sea turtles amongst lots of colorful flora and fauna.
+It holds one of the last tropical-dry forests remaining on the planet.
+The coastline is still relatively unspoiled with great boutique accommodations in spite of a few large hotels.
+It is home to wild parrots, monkeys, sea turtles amongst lots of colorful flora and fauna.
 This part of Costa Rica also enjoys a very diverse terrain which ranges from towering active volcanoes to lush sugarcane fields and from thick lagoons to unburdened beaches.
 This area encompasses 4 of Costa Rica’s most stunning national parks; The Guanacaste, The Rincon de la Vieja Volcano, The Santa Rosa and the Miravalles Volcano National Parks.
-Though new resort developments extend south from the Gulf of Papagayo to accommodate larger groups or those looking for a more conventional beach stay, (watch one of our 90 second Tachiz Travel video)

-there are still many spectacular secluded boutique accommodations.
-The best part, most people agree, are the bilingual guided adventures, we at Tachiz Travel, can arrange for you to enjoy here regardless of the hotel accommodations that are more appealing to you.
+As stated above, there are still many spectacular secluded boutique accommodations.
+The best part, most people agree, are the bilingual guided adventures.
 Although temperatures are warm, the natural wonders are abundant.
 The ocean water is at body temperature.
-Some of the most popular beaches are: Ocotal, Coco Beach, Tamarindo, Flamingo, Nosara, Samara, Conchal, Brasilito, Langosta but there is an incredible number of well kept secrets as well that we, at Tachiz Travel Costa Rica, would love to avail for you.
-Here is one of our 90 second Tachiz Travel videos on Guanacaste Adventures:
+Some of the most popular beaches are: Ocotal, Coco Beach, Tamarindo, Flamingo, Nosara, Samara, Conchal, Brasilito, Langosta but there is an incredible number of well kept secrets as well.
+Here is a 90 second video on Guanacaste Adventures:

 Approximate driving distances to Guanacaste: From San Jose 4 to 5 hours, from Monteverde 4 hours, from Arenal 4 to 5 hours, from Manuel Antonio 5 to 6 hours, from Jaco 4 hours.